sanographix/rin/readme.md

 # JS

-js files under `js/` will output to `build/js/scripts.js` with concatenated and compressed.
+js files under `src/js/` will output to `build/js/scripts.js` with concatenated and compressed.

 # Local Server

-Rin runs local server by using [BrowserSync](http://www.browsersync.io/).
+Rin runs local server by using [BrowserSync](https://www.browsersync.io/).
 Its default URL is <http://localhost:3000/>.
-It reloads your browser automatically when you update a file that gulp is watching.
+It reloads your browser automatically when you update a file.

 # Deploy to gh-pages branch